DronCode/ReHitman/HM3CoreKill/HM3CoreKill/README.md

 HM3CoreKill
 ============

-This is the core of our reversal repository.
+This is the core of our IO-Interactive Glacier Engine Reverse engineered repository.

-Here placed 5 subdirectories:
+The following subdirectories contain:

- * ck  - Core Kill, the core of injection and game core exploitation
+ * ck  - Core Kill, the core of injection and game logic exploitation.
- * mp  - Future base of multiplayer
+ * mp  - Future base for multiplayer development.
- * sdk - Game SDK (classes from the game, that have been reversed and can be used for future development)
+ * sdk - Game SDK (classes from the game, that have been reversed and can be used for future development).
- * x86 - Some helpful classes for hooking & replacing any code for x86 CPU arch.
+ * x86 - Some helpful classes for hooking & replacing any code with x86 CPU arch.